Holuphilix/Jenkins-scm/README.md

 ![Console Output](./Images/18.Console%20Output.png)

-## Task 4: Jenkins Pipeline for Web Application

-### Objective
-Develop a Jenkins Pipeline that automates the deployment of a simple web application.

-### Steps
-1. Create a simple `index.html` file.
-2. Configure a `Jenkinsfile` to automate building and deploying the web application.

-## Task 5: Docker Image Creation and Registry Push

-### Objective
-Automate the creation of a Docker image for the web application and push it to a container registry.

-### Steps
-1. Write a `Dockerfile` for containerizing the web application.
-2. Modify the `Jenkinsfile` to include Docker build and push steps.

-### **Task 5: Pipeline Job for Web Application Deployment**
+### **Task 5 & 6: Pipeline Job for Web Application Deployment and Docker Image Push**

-**Objective:** Automate the web application deployment using Jenkins Pipeline and Docker.
+**Objective:** Automate the web application deployment process using Jenkins Pipeline and Docker.
+This task involves building a Docker image for the web application, pushing the image to DockerHub, and deploying the application as a running container.

-#### **Steps to Create the Job:**
+#### **Step 1: How to Create the Job:**

 1. Click **"New Item"**, enter `WebApp-Deployment-Pipeline`, and select **"Pipeline"**.
 2. Click **OK**